headdawnLight/cpp-cli-geometer/README.md

 ![rect](https://user-images.githubusercontent.com/82842186/129265616-3831bafc-1036-435b-8641-5a35967d8e12.png)

 3. The program completes the geometric area and perimeter calculation and returns to the menu.
-(Go back to the first step)

 ![rectresult](https://user-images.githubusercontent.com/82842186/129265644-f2f4df34-de09-4c55-928f-cd44234a797d.png)

+4. Go back to the first step to start over.

 ## License